imagexd/2019-tutorial-skimage/preparation.md

 ## Using a conda environment

 We created the file `environment.yml`, available on the lecture material, to ease the process of creating an environment ready for this tutorial.
-For doing that, you can use the command `conda env`:
+To use this environment, you can use the command `conda env`:

 `$ conda env create -f environment.yml`

-Then, to activate this environment,
+Then, to activate it,

 ` $ conda activate imagexd19_skimage`

-To come back to your master environment,
+To come back to your master environment, use

 `$ conda activate`